yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

   * From the SDN controller side, access the SDN controller via web browser.
   * The address of the SDN controller is http://'server IP address':GUI_port.
     * The GUI_port is set as 1000 + virtual network ID.
-    * For example, the GUI_port of the first virtual network is 1000 (1000 + 0).
+    * For example, the GUI_port of the first virtual network is 2000 (2000 + 0).
-  * Login ID: karaf / PW: karaf
+  * ONOS controller`s GUI address: <SDNcontrollerIPadress:GUI_port/onos/ui> Login ID: karaf / PW: karaf

   ![image](https://user-images.githubusercontent.com/17779090/216348067-68309122-8f9e-43cb-829c-b7a762379cbf.png)